dappforce/subsocial-docs/docs/develop/how-to-guides/ConnectToSubsocial.md

-  // Gets all reactions (upvotes/downvotes) by you on all post ids [we are using multi request from blockchain] const tuples = postIds.map(postId => [ myAccount, postId ]) const reactionIds = await substrateApi.query.reactions.postReactionIdByAccount.multi(tuples) const reactions = await res.subsocial.substrate.findReactions(reactionIds as ReactionId[])
+  // Gets all reactions (upvotes/downvotes) by you on all post ids [we are using multi request from blockchain] const tuples = postIds.map(postId => [ myAccount, postId ]) const reactionIds = await substrateApi.query.reactions.postReactionIdByAccount.multi(tuples) const reactions = await api.blockchain.findReactions(reactionIds)

 ```

-Lets understand the example.
-First we connected to Subsocial using the newFlatSubsocialApi function that
-needs the Substrate node URL, offchain URL, and IPFS node URL.
-After initialization, the API can be
-used to retrieve data from the node.
-Then we fetched a space and post IDs by the space ID.
-After that we
-connected to the Substrate API to get reaction IDs.
-In the next step, we got the ID of a space's owner by
-retrieving the ID from the space struct.
-And finally we fetched owner posts by owner space IDs.
+> Try out these codes now in our [Playground](https://play.subsocial.network).

-> You can learn more about these terms below and in [Glossary](/docs/basics/glossary/overview)
+> You can learn more about these terms in the [Glossary](/docs/basics/glossary/overview)